ropensci/MODIStsp/README.md

 -   **20/07/2016 - Changes in download options **

 Due to recent changes in rules for accessing NASA LPDAAC data via http, which now requires to specify a username and password, previous versions of `MODIStsp` will no longer work !
 Starting from v.1.2.2, you can specify if downloading data via http or via ftp.
 In the former case, a valid username and password will have to be specified !
-Those can be obtained by registrering an account at the address: <https://urs.earthdata.nasa.gov/profile>.
+Those can be obtained by registering an account at the address: <https://urs.earthdata.nasa.gov/profile>.

 Installation <a name="Installation"></a>
 ========================================